Chris Jericho: Return to NJPW (2017–2020)

-On November 5, 2017, Jericho returned to NJPW in a pre-taped vignette, challenging Kenny Omega to a match at Wrestle Kingdom 12 in Tokyo Dome.
-The challenge was immediately accepted by Omega and made official by NJPW the following day as a title match for Omega's IWGP United States Heavyweight Championship.
+On November 5, 2017, Jericho returned to NJPW in a pre-taped vignette, challenging Kenny Omega to a match at Wrestle Kingdom 12 in Tokyo Dome for Omega's IWGP United States Heavyweight Championship.
 The match, dubbed "Alpha vs. Omega", was Jericho's first match outside of WWE since he left WCW in July 1999.
 Journalist Dave Meltzer wrote that Jericho's WWE contract had expired and that he was a "free agent".
 NJPW also referred to Jericho as a free agent.
 In contrast, the Tokyo Sports newspaper described an anonymous NJPW official saying that Jericho is still under contract with WWE, and that WWE chairman Vince McMahon had given him permission to wrestle this match in NJPW.
-This was his first NJPW match in nearly 20 years.
-Jericho returned in person at the December 11 World Tag League show, attacking and bloodying Omega after his match, while also laying out a referee, a young lion and color commentator Don Callis, establishing himself as a heel.
-The following day at the Wrestle Kingdom 12 in Tokyo Dome press conference, Jericho and Omega would get into a second physical altercation.
-Because of the two incidents, NJPW turned the January 4 match into a no disqualification match.
-At the event, Jericho was defeated by Omega.
-It was later revealed that the match was awarded a five-star rating from Dave Meltzer of the Wrestling Observer Newsletter.
-This was the first of his career.
+Jericho was defeated by Omega in the Wrestle Kingdom match, which was the first of Jericho's career to receive a five-star rating from Dave Meltzer of the Wrestling Observer Newsletter.